EXCCoin/exccdata/README.md

 8. Final catch-up and UTXO cache pre-warming
 9. Update project fund data and then idle

-Unlike dcrdata.conf, which must be placed in the `appdata` folder or explicitly set with `-C`, the "public" and "views" folders _must_ be in the same folder as the `dcrdata` executable.
+Unlike exccdata.conf, which must be placed in the `appdata` folder or explicitly set with `-C`, the "public" and "views" folders _must_ be in the same folder as the `exccdata` executable.

 ## System Hardware Requirements